LeaderXinjianSun/LDRProjectFileWeb/README.md

 # LDRProjectFileWeb
-A File store system from the company use Dotnet core.
+A File store system for the company use Dotnet core.